Neuropsychological & Psychological Assessment Service

 A wide variety of evidence-based assessment instruments are used within this placement.
 Fellow exposure to and experience with these instruments is influenced by the clinical cases that present for evaluation.
 The instruments available within the placement are listed in this document that can also be downloaded from the right-hand column of this page.

 The nature of scholarly activity engaged in varies according to funded research at the time of the internship, but typically includes the opportunity to analyze existing datasets and participate in the publication of findings.
 Collaborations on literature reviews or meta-analyses on topics of mutual interest to the intern and supervisor are an additional possibility.

-Intensive supervision of all neuropsychological assessment activity is provided.
-Interns receive ongoing feedback during the internship from their advisor and supervisors.
-After completion of the year at Yale, interns have typically gone on to neuropsychological postdoctoral placements in either neurological or neuropsychiatric settings.
-Several now hold faculty appointments in neuropsychology at various universities (e.g., Harvard, Brown, and Dartmouth).
+Intensive supervision of all neuropsychological and psychological assessment activity is provided.
+Fellows receive ongoing feedback during the internship from their advisor and supervisors.
+After completion of the year at Yale, fellows have typically gone on to neuropsychological postdoctoral placements in either neurological or neuropsychiatric settings.
+Several now hold faculty appointments in neuropsychology at various universities (e.g., Harvard, Brown, and Dartmouth among numerous others).

-In addition to the core seminars offered to all interns, Neuropsychological & Psychological Assessment Service interns participate in a neuropsychological seminar throughout the year covering procedures, interpretation, brain-behavior relations and neuropsychological theory, neuropsychiatric conditions, psychometric issues, and ongoing research projects.
-Interns also typically attend elective seminars within the School of Medicine (e.g., on dementia, imaging, etc, or in neuropsychiatry and psychopathology more broadly).
+In addition to the core seminars offered to all fellows, Neuropsychological & Psychological Assessment Service fellows participate in a neuropsychological seminar throughout the year covering procedures, interpretation, brain-behavior relations, neuropsychological theory, neuropsychiatric conditions, and psychometric issues.
+Fellows also typically attend elective seminars within the School of Medicine (e.g., on dementia, imaging, etc, or in neuropsychiatry and psychopathology more broadly).